snaapsh0t12/Jeff/README.md

  A Virtual Assistant

  We love Jeff and you should too

+ # I'M GOING TO WORK ON JEFF OVER THE SUMMER SO DON'T EXPECT ANYTHING

  ## But how does he work?
  lmao I have no clue